syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 ### Save and Load using XmlWriter

-DockingManager allows to load and save the dock state using XMLWriter.
+DockingManager allows to load and save the DockState using XMLWriter.

 {% tabs %}

 {% highlight C# %}

-//Shows the SaveDockSte method using xmlwriter.
+//Shows the SaveDockState method using XmlWriter.

 XmlWriter writer = XmlWriter.Create("DockStates.xml");